 Elections.
 The election of the Board of Directors shall take place at the Spring Meeting of the membership.
 All voting for Directors shall be by written ballot.
 Notice of the election, including the names of the candidates, the Board positions being filled, and an absentee ballot shall be made available to all Shareholding Members at least thirty (30) days before the meeting at which the election will occur.
-A candidate for the Board of Directors must be a member of the Co-op in good standing and must submit an application form with signatures of at least 10% of current membership or twenty-five (25) signatures, whichever is smaller.
-Applications must be submitted to the secretary sixty (60) days prior to the Spring Meeting of the membership.
+A candidate for the Board of Directors must be a member of the Co-op in good standing and must submit an application form.
+Applications must be submitted to the secretary or his or her designee sixty (60) days prior to the Spring Meeting of the membership.
 Board member positions will be filled according to those who receive the most votes for vacant positions.
 In the event of a tie, there shall be a run-off among the Shareholding Members present at the meeting.

 Mail your ballot to:

 PO Box 31506